 Grieving is necessary to heal the mind and spirit.
 Grief involves the whole person—the physical, mental, emotional, and spiritual self.
 There is no set of rules that, followed consecutively, will erase the grief.
 You cannot deal with one emotion or feeling and then move on to the next.
 You cannot deal with anger or sorrow for a few days and check it off of your list.
 Rather, you will flow back and forth between some of the same—or previously unacknowledged—emotions and feelings until, after many months or even years, you come to the end of your grief journey.
 The intensity and duration of your individual grief process correlates to the degree of loss; the more emotionally involved you are with the person or event, the deeper your feelings.

 It is important to remember that your responses to grief, both professional and personal, are normal, natural, and not a sign of weakness.
 Following the death of a young patient, your feelings may be similar to the grief that you felt after a family member or close friend died.
 Do not be ashamed of these feelings.
 Celebrate the goodness that is you and the many lives you have touched.
 Grief is the price you pay for being a dedicated and caring professional.

 Copyright Peggy Sweeney.
 All rights reserved.

-About the Author: Peggy Sweeney has been an advocate for the mental and emotional wellness of emergency first responders for over twenty years.
-She is founder and executive director of the Sweeney Alliance, a nonprofit company that offers the Grieving Behind the Badge curriculum and publishes this Grieving Behind the Badge blog.
-Peggy is a mortician, bereavement educator, former member of the Comfort (TX) Volunteer Fire Department and a former EMT-B. You may contact Peggy through her email firstname.lastname@example.org.
+About the Author: Peggy Sweeney has been an advocate for the mental and emotional wellness of emergency first responders for over twenty years and is publisher of this Grieving Behind the Badge website.
+Peggy is a mortician, bereavement educator, former member of the Comfort (TX) Volunteer Fire Department and a former EMT-B. You may contact Peggy through her email email@example.com.